shua5115/LSML/SPEC.md

     - Simple syntax for easier implementation
     - Define parsing behavior in a spec to make different implementations predictable

+## Terms

+LSML Processor: the program used to interpret an LSML document

 ## Table of Contents
 - [LSML Document](#lsml-document)
 - [Whitespace](#whitespace)